Mypy stubs for Django

 when you will try to use

-__class_getitem__ magic method.
+__class_getitem__ magic method in runtime.

 You can use strings instead: